-Historical and Hypothetical Historical Performance of the Index the Index is a hypothetical historical estimate by the Index Sponsor using available data as to how the Index may have performed in the pre-launch date period.
-Accordingly, the following table and graph illustrate:
+The Index was launched on July 5, 2016 and the Index Base Date is December 31, 2003.
+All data relating to the period prior to the launch date of the Index is a hypothetical historical estimate by the Index Sponsor using available data as to how the Index may have performed in the pre-launch date period.
+Accordingly, the following graph illustrates: